 Email: cathy.chabot (at) ubc.ca

-Caroline is a Research Assistant for the Youth Sexual Health Team.
+Caroline (she, her, hers pronouns) is a Research Assistant for the Youth Sexual Health Team.
 Her responsibilities include transcribing and coding for the study titled “Investigating the influences of social context and structure on young people’s parenting experiences” (the Young Parents Study), maintaining the team’s website and occasionally interviewing for various studies.
 Caroline graduated from UBC in 2014 with an Honours degree in English Literature and a minor in Sociology.
 She is currently a Masters student at the iSchool where is is pursing a degree in Library and Information Sciences.
 She aims to graduate spring 2018, after writing a thesis on the information contexts of young fathers.